The Josefson--Nissenzweig theorem and filters on $\omega$: The Kat e tov preorder and complexity of filters whose spaces have the (B)JNP

-In this short final subsection of Section \ref{sec:complexity}, we show an example of a free filter $F$ on $\omega$ such that the space $S_F^*$ contains a non-trivial convergent sequence, but the space $N_F$ does not have the BJNP.
+As an application of Theorem \ref{theorem:nf_bjnp_z}, in this short final part of Section \ref{sec:complexity} we observe that, for every sequence $\seqn{F_n}$ of free filters based on some sequence $\seqn{A_n}$, the space $N_{\sum F_n}$ does not have the BJNP.